owen2345/graphql_preload_queries/README.md

-# GraphqlPreloadQueries (In progress)
+# GraphqlPreloadQueries
-This gem helps to define all possible preloads for graphql data results and avoid the common problem "N+1 Queries".
+This gem helps you to define all nested preloads to be added when required for graphql data results and avoid the common problem "N+1 Queries".

 ## Usage
   * Preloads in query results